gubbeleye/code-samples/sequential-carousel/README.md

 <br>
 <br>
 <h4>Description</h4>
 <p>This code demonstrates the control of user progress through a one page, carousel-based course.
-To accomplish this, I used a combination of css classes and jQuery for DOM access and manipulation, along with the 'slide-changed' and 'reached-last-slide' custom event listeners from the carousel plug-in.</p>
+To accomplish this, I used a combination of CSS classes and jQuery for DOM access and manipulation, along with the 'slide-changed' and 'reached-last-slide' custom event listeners from the carousel plug-in.</p>
 <h5>Requirements</h5>
 <p>The user must proceed <i>between</i> sections (carousels) in order based on completion of prior sections.
 The progress <i>within</i> sections must also be controlled based upon sequential slide progression and completion of required interactions.</p>
 <p>Many slides include animations which need to be fired upon the slide taking focus then reset when removed from view.</p>